Decision Tree Classification with Differential Privacy: A Survey: Differentially Private Decision Tree Classification

 Random decision trees, on the other hand, are only useful when part of a larger forest \cite{Fan2003,Geurts2006}.
 In the context of differential privacy, their greatest advantage over greedy trees is the complete removal of queries in the non-leaf levels of the trees.
 This allows the budget for each query to rise from that of \autoref{eq:greedyforest} to:

-\citeN{Jagannathan2012} used this advantage and searched for the ideal number of random decision trees to build differentially-privately.
+\citeN{Jagannathan2012} used this advantage and searched for the ideal number of random decision trees to build differentially privately.
 They chose to use all the data in each tree, and divide the budget as shown in \autoref{eq:randomforest}.
 Experimentally, the authors concluded that $\tau=10$ was the ideal number of random trees to build.
 Unfortunately, there is no mathematical or heuristical explanation for this number; their only advice is that in their experiments, datasets with less than 500 records worked best with only $\tau=5$ trees, and that otherwise ten trees worked well.
+We suspect that this low number of trees was optimal because at $\tau>10$, the privacy budget was being divided among so many queries that the noise overwhelmed the signal.

-Some theory was later developed by \citeN{Bojarski2015} that offered some probabilistic bounds on the prediction accuracy of a differentially-private random forest, based on the number of trees and the depth of those trees.
+Some theory was later developed by \citeN{Bojarski2015} that offered some probabilistic bounds on the prediction accuracy of a differentially private random forest, based on the number of trees and the depth of those trees.
 The authors released a preliminary version of their research on arXiv.org, presenting theorems for bounding both training error and testing error (in other words, classifying training data and non-training data).
 Notably, they propose that to correctly classify most new (non-training) data, a logarithmic number of random decision trees $\tau$ is needed, relative to the number of training records $n$.
 In their experiments, the number of trees went as high as 21, but also as low as one.
 This lines up reasonably well with \citeN{Jagannathan2012}'s recommendation of using $\tau=10$. \citeN{Rana2016} implemented the findings of \citeN{Bojarski2015} as a comparative decision forest in their experiments, with mixed results.
 Since proofs of the proposed bounds have not yet been released, it is difficult to discern their efficacy.

 Taking a heuristical approach, \citeN{Fletcher2015c} proposed basing the number of random trees on two factors: the number of attributes $m$; and the ``minimally acceptable tree size'', defined as a tree with a depth of $d=3$.
 The authors developed a heuristic whereby the the budget assigned to each tree $\epsilon=\beta/\tau$ would not be so small that their minimum support threshold $n'$ (see \autoref{eq:dynamic_depth}) would prevent a tree from splitting at least twice; in other words if